-In April 2015, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03") as part of its initiative to reduce complexity in accounting standards (the "Simplification Initiative").
+In April 2015, the FASB issued ASU No. 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03") as part of its initiative to reduce complexity in accounting standards (the "Simplification Initiative").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts and does not affect the recognition and measurement guidance for debt issuance costs.
 ASU 2015-03 will be effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-We are currently evaluating the method and impact the adoption of ASU 2015-03 will have on our consolidated financial statements and disclosures.
+The adoption of ASU 2015-03 is not expected to have a material effect on our consolidated financial statements and disclosures.